top of page

 • Is there a ‘Dress Code’?
 Can we dress according to the theme?

-Yes!
-While standard golf attire is expected (soft-spike golf shoes and appropriate clothing per the golf course’s dress code), we encourage you to dress according to the theme for extra fun.
+Standard golf attire is expected which each club outlines in their Dress Code (often soft-spike golf shoes & appropriate clothing).
+Women have asked if they can dress according to the theme for extra fun and we welcome this enthusiasm, but it's not necessary.
 Some women even decorate their carts to match the theme!

 • Should I book a cart?